Purdue University - West Lafayette Student Branch

 Ensure each member abides by this Constitution together with the Vice President.

 Assist the Vice President in planning general assemblies.

 Maintain the membership roster including names, contact information, academic program information, and committee affiliations.

-Update the calendar, website, mailing list, and other Internet media belonging to IEEE with current information and news with assistance from designated individuals which may be appointed as needed by the Executive Committee.
+Maintain the calendar, websites, mailing list, and other Internet media belonging to IEEE with current information and news with assistance from designated individuals which may be appointed as needed by the Executive Committee.

 Continue contact with organization alumni.